What One Needs to Consider?

 Making Decisions – in one’s own business there is no one to take risks and make decisions, but the owner of the business.
 Often there are difficult decisions to make and one has to be prepared to make them.

-Situations that need to be assessed is:
+Situations that need to be assessed are:

 Family Situation – maintaining a business takes much time and if one has a family, it can become very demanding.
 Having supportive people backing one’s choices is important and a great source of encouragement.